MMLabCodes/polymersimulator/README.md

     Note:
         The main_dir must be provided as a valid path and must already exist.

+2. **sw_openmm.py**

+   This module defines the following classes:
+   - BuildSimulation
+   - AmberSimulation
+   - ANISimulation <br>

+   Functions for carrying MD simulations with openmm are contrained here; such as - annealing, equilibration and production runs.
+The jupyer notebook **openmm_simulation_guide.ipynb** contains examples and decriptions on how to use this module.

+3. **sw_build_systems.py**

+   Description coming soon...

 ### 3.2 Python scripts - pdb file generation